dl-solarity/docs/docs/getting-started/guides/libs/data-structures/sparse-merkle-tree.md

-# Sparse Merkle Tree
+# #️⃣ Sparse Merkle Tree

 ## Introduction

 The Sparse Merkle Tree library provides a way to efficiently store an entire Merkle Tree data structure on-chain.
 This includes the capability to obtain **Inclusion** or **Exclusion** Merkle Tree Proofs (MTP) directly from the contract.
 Additionally, the library provides the flexibility to set a custom hash function, such as the Poseidon hash function, making it ZKP-friendly.
-Its origin is based on the [iden3 SMTLib implementation](https://github.com/iden3/contracts/blob/master/contracts/lib/SmtLib.sol) and the ["Sparse Merkle Trees" PDF](https://docs.iden3.io/publications/pdfs/Merkle-Tree.pdf), but it has been optimized and polished.&#x20;
+Its origin is based on the [iden3 SMTLib implementation](https://github.com/iden3/contracts/blob/master/contracts/lib/SmtLib.sol) and the ["Sparse Merkle Trees" PDF](https://docs.iden3.io/publications/pdfs/Merkle-Tree.pdf), but it has been optimized and polished.

 ## Implementation